camunda/camunda-docs-manual/content/reference/connect/http-connector.md

 are also available.

-## Adding HTTP headers to a request
+## Adding HTTP Headers to a Request

 To add own headers to the HTTP request the method `header` is available.